juniyaaa/Super-Kirb-Clicker-3DS/README.md

 - Upgrade 5: Every purchase ups your Poyos per Click by 5.
 This costs 5100 Poyos.
 - Hat: This special one-time purchase increases your Poyo Multiplier by 1.5x.
 This applies to Poyos per Click and Second.
 This also gives you a nice hat!
 This costs 800 Poyos.

+## Get up and running
+- Download the .cia or .3dsx file from the Releases.
+- Add this file to your homebrewed 3DS's SD card.
+- If you downloaded the .cia, install this through FBI or another .cia installer.
+If you downloaded the .3dsx, simply load the file from the homebrew launcher!

 ## Credits
 - [Scratch Everywhere](https://github.com/ScratchEverywhere/ScratchEverywhere): This game could not have been ported to 3DS without it!
 Check it out with the hyperlink!